(C) 2014, G. Forrest Cook

 When the coil and capacitor are tuned to the frequency of the monitored signal, RF energy will feed through the sensitivity control into the tube's diode circuit where it will be rectified into a negative going bias voltage.
 The 50nf grid capacitor integrates the rectified RF or AF to provide a more slowly changing DC bias signal.
 As the signal level rises and the bias voltage goes more negative, the display tube's bars will become wider until they cross in the center.

 There are three bias resistors on the EAM86/6GX8.
 The 150K resistor limits the plate current for the tube's triode section.
-The 2M resistor is used to turn the glowing bars on the indicator tube almost off (open) when there is no input RF.
+The 2M resistor is used to turn the glowing bars on the indicator tube almost off (open) when there is no input signal.
 The 2.7K resistor sets the bias level for the triode and internal diode.

-The wavemeter was built into a 6"x10"x3.5" utility aluminum box. a hole was cut into the front of the box and a clear plexiglass window was mounted in the hole.
+The wavemeter was built into a previously used 6"x10"x3.5" utility aluminum box. a hole was cut into the front of the box and a clear plexiglass window was mounted in the hole.
 The indicator tube's socket was mounted on a bracket so that the tube is visible through the hole.
 The variable capacitor, range switch, AUD/RF switch and level control were all mounted on the front of the box.
 Two BNC input connectors were mounted on the side of the box and the filament and B+/ground wires were routed out of the back of the box for connection to an external power supply.